Algeria • UNESCO World Heritage Site

 Criterion (iii): Testimony to cultural tradition

-The plateau provides unique testimony to Saharan cultures from hunter-gatherers through pastoral societies to desert nomads, representing humanity's adaptation to dramatic climate change whilst preserving visual documentation of the Sahara's transformation from fertile savannah supporting diverse megafauna to arid desert landscape.
+The plateau provides unique testimony to Saharan cultures from hunter-gatherers through pastoral societies to desert nomads, representing humanity's adaptation to dramatic climate change while preserving visual documentation of the Sahara's transformation from fertile savannah supporting diverse megafauna to arid desert landscape.

 VII